S5-CHRIS/super-adventure/.github/ISSUE_TEMPLATE/new-content-suggestion.md

 ---
 name: New content suggestion
-about: Use this template to suggest new larger areas of work that you think the MDN writers should work on
+about: "Use this template to suggest new larger areas of work that you think the MDN writers should work on"
-title: 'Content suggestion: <TITLE OF SUGGESTION>'
+labels: "Opportunity assessment"
-labels: ''
+assignees: chrisdavidmills
-assignees: ''
+title: "Content suggestion: <TITLE OF SUGGESTION>"
 ---

 ## What is the new suggestion?